Axyl-Sites/.github/profile/README.md

 ![Discord](https://img.shields.io/discord/1297444443103956992)

-# Hi, We are Axyl Site 👋
+# Hi, We are Axyl Sites 👋

-We are a dedicated group of developers, working to help people removed themselves from the walled gardens of webhosting
+We are a dedicated group of developers, working to help people remove themselves from the walled gardens of webhosting

 # FAQ